-According to the law no. 108/2013 "On Foreigners" ("the Foreigners Law") and Decision of the Council of Ministers no. 513, dated 13.06.2013 "On Definition of Criteria, Procedures and the Documentation for Entry, Residence and Treatment of Foreigners in the Republic of Albania" (the "Decision on Foreigners"), foreigners who intend to enter, reside or transit to/from the Republic of Albania, shall meet the following criteria:
+According to law no. 108/2013, "On Foreigners" ("the Foreigners Law") and the Decision of the Council of Ministers no. 513, dated 13.06.2013, "On Definition of Criteria, Procedures and the

+Documentation for Entry, Residence and Treatment of Foreigners in the Republic of Albania" (the "Decision on Foreigners"), foreigners who intend to enter, reside or transit to/from the Republic of Albania, must meet the following criteria:

-- to be in possession of a travel document recognised by the Republic of Albania, valid for at least 3 months after the date of entry; - to be in possession (when applicable) of a valid entry visa, or in possession of a valid residency permit issued by the competent Albanian authority or issued by other countries and recognised by the Republic of Albania; - is not considered a threat to public order, safety, national security and will not endanger the international relations of the Republic of Albania and other countries; - there are no records in the national electronic register of foreigners limiting his/her entrance;
+- to be in possession of a travel document recognised by the Republic of Albania, valid for at least three months after the date of entry; - to be in possession (when applicable) of a valid entry visa, or in possession of a valid residency permit issued by the competent Albanian authority or issued by other countries and recognised by the Republic of Albania; - is not considered a threat to public order, safety, national security and does not endanger the international relations of the Republic of Albania and other countries; - d) there are no records in the national electronic register of foreigners limiting his/her entrance; - e) is not a risk to public health in the Republic of Albania; - is not a debtor subject to administrative measures under the provisions of the Foreigners Law; - has not been declared persona non grata by the Ministry of Interior; and - according to the evaluation of border authorities, additional documents can be requested, such as an invitation, return ticket, evidence of accommodation, work permit (in case of entrance for employment purposes), and evidence of financial means of EUR 30 per day for an adult and EUR 15 for a minor.